 Those seeds never could have been planted however without your use of the No Contact Rule for marriage.

-Most people try to push to early, too strongly, and end up training their spouse to avoid and fight them.
+Most people try to push too early and/or too strongly, and end up training their spouse to avoid or fight them.

 Using this modified form of no contact can welcome your husband or wife back rather than push them away from you.